awslabs/aws-sdk-swift/reference/0.x/AWSSMS/SmsClientProtocol.md

 func deleteAppValidationConfiguration(input: DeleteAppValidationConfigurationInput, completion: @escaping (ClientRuntime.SdkResult<DeleteAppValidationConfigurationOutputResponse, DeleteAppValidationConfigurationOutputError>) -> Void)
 ```

-### deleteReplicationJob(input:​completion:​)
+### deleteReplicationJob(input:completion:)

 Deletes the specified replication job.
 After you delete a replication job, there are no further replication runs.
-AWS
-deletes the contents of the Amazon S3 bucket used to store AWS SMS artifacts.
-The AMIs created
-by the replication runs are not deleted.
+AWS deletes the contents of the Amazon S3 bucket used to store AWS SMS artifacts.
+The AMIs created by the replication runs are not deleted.

 ``` swift
 func deleteReplicationJob(input: DeleteReplicationJobInput, completion: @escaping (ClientRuntime.SdkResult<DeleteReplicationJobOutputResponse, DeleteReplicationJobOutputError>) -> Void)
 ```

-### deleteServerCatalog(input:​completion:​)
+### deleteServerCatalog(input:completion:)

 Deletes all servers from your server catalog.